Daniel is a retired business executive who now devotes most of his free time to trading stocks and stock options in the

 One very large group of put buyers are those stock owners who want some kind of protection against their stock losing value in a downward movement.
-This is called buying protective puts and it is likened to buying insurance in this case.
+This is called buying protective puts, and it is something like buying insurance.
 The stockholder buys protective puts to cover or limit any potential price loss in a declining stock he/she owns.
 There is a more detailed description of how put options are used as insurance for stocks in the article Insurance Against Investment Loss?.

 Strategy No. 3: Covered Calls